'This is violence': Rock thrown through window of San Mateo city councilwoman's home

 Lee, who is Chinese and Jewish, is the first Asian American woman to serve on San Mateo's city council and has been an outspoken supporter of the Black Lives Matter movement and organizer of the first Pride Flag raised at San Mateo City Hall.
 Police are now trying to determine if this was a targeted hate crime.

 We had to take a small step at a time.
 We know that there may be an angle of hate to this," says Captain Dave Norris of the San Mateo Police Department.
-He continues on to say "San Mateo police takes a zero tolerance against any heat related crimes."
+He continues on to say "San Mateo police takes a zero tolerance against any hate-related crimes."

 RELATED: Coronavirus Racism: Increase in COVID-19 related discrimination prompts calls for change from government leaders